Affiliate marketing for beginners…what is it and why would you want to do it?

-You can write a post today and have it earning money for your forever, as long as the post is well written and helpful to others and the affiliate links are sprinkled throughout and not on every line of the post.
+Write a post today and have it earning money for your forever.
+As long as the post is well written and helpful to others and the affiliate links are sprinkled throughout and not on every line of the post.

 Use Google Analytics to keep track of which of your posts are the most popular every month, three months or six months, and keep writing posts like that.